9 Practical Tips for Being a Responsible Traveler on the Attractive Romania Routes

 3. Avoid photographing locals without their consent

-If you want to take a photo with a local or capture an authentic moment, ask permission—and accept a “no” without being upset.
+If you want to take a photo with a local or capture an authentic moment, ask permission—and accept a “no” as a valid answer, without feeling offended.

 4. Do not interact with wild animals, not even for a picture